 It seems obvious — you need a license to drive a car, so wouldn’t the same hold true for buying one?
-Obvious reasoning aside, the answer is no. You don’t need a license to buy a car, even a brand new one at a dealership.
+Obvious reasoning aside, the answer is no. You don’t need a license to buy a car or get car insurance for it, even a brand new one at a dealership.
 Now keep in mind you aren’t going to be able to legally test drive the car without a license, or drive it off the lot (or drive it at all, for that matter), but aside from that, if you’ve got the money (or the financing) that car can be all yours.

 Why buy a car without a license?